With a median loss of $200,000 per company with fewer than 100 employees, payments fraud is on the rise and a real threat anyone.

 Internal Theft and Fraud

-In many cases, it’s internal employees, including members of accounting departments, that commit fraud.
+Sadly, sometimes internal employees, including members of accounting departments, commit fraud.
 According to a study by Statistic Brain, employee theft totals $50 billion each year.
-Sometimes, it’s the way the accounting process is set up, with the person processing billing also depositing checks.
-Other times, people to endorse checks to themselves then delete invoices, or “pad” invoices for goods or services to skim off the top.
+Sometimes, it’s the way the accounting process is set up.
+For example, someone could checks to themselves and then delete the invoices, or pad an invoice for goods and services that weren't provided to skim off the top.

 Final Thoughts: Look for the Warning Signs, then Automate